TomodomoCo/starter-static/README.md

 1. `git clone [repo]`
 2. Rename project in bower/package.json
-3. `yarn install`
+3. `npm install`
-4. `yarn run bower install`
+4. `npm run dev`

-5. `yarn run gulp watch`
+## About Tomodomo

+Tomodomo is a creative agency for magazine publishers.
+We use custom design and technology to speed up your editorial workflow, engage your readers, and build sustainable subscription revenue for your business.

+Learn more at [tomodomo.co](https://tomodomo.co) or email us: [hello@tomodomo.co](mailto:hello@tomodomo.co)

 ## License & Conduct

 This project is licensed under the terms of the MIT License, included in `LICENSE.md`.

-All Van Patten Media Inc. open source projects follow a strict code of conduct, included in `CODEOFCONDUCT.md`.
+All open source Tomodomo projects follow a strict code of conduct, included in `CODEOFCONDUCT.md`.
 We ask that all contributors adhere to the standards and guidelines in that document.

 Thank you!